-Goa Zilla Panchayat Election Result 2020: Counting begins, fate of 200 hang in balance
+Goa Zilla Panchayat Election Result 2020: BJP wins 12, Cong, 2

+Panaji, Dec 14: The BJP won 12 seats in the Goa Zilla Parishad Election.

+The Congress won and the 2, Maharashtrawadi Gomantak Party (MGP) won 1, while the Independents won 5 seats.

-Panaji, Dec 14: The counting of votes for the 48 zilla panchayat polls in Goa has begun The fate of 200 candidates hangs in the balance.
+The counting of votes for the 48 zilla panchayat polls in Goa began today.
+The fate of 200 candidates were to be decided today.
 The results are a bellwether for the Assembly elections.

-Today the fate of 200 candidates from the BJP, Congress, Maharashtrawadi Gomantak Party and Aam Aadmi Party would be decided.

 A low 56.82 per cent voter turn- out was recorded in Zilla Panchayat elections held in 48 constituencies in Goa on Saturday.